Maximilian Großer

-Maximilian Großer (born 23 July 2001) is a German footballer who plays as a defensive midfielder for Hamburger SV II.
+Maximilian Großer (born 23 July 2001) is a German professional footballer who plays as a defensive midfielder for Arminia Bielefeld.

 Career

 Großer made his professional debut for Dynamo Dresden in the 2.
 Bundesliga on 28 June 2020, coming on as a substitute in the 90th minute for Linus Wahlqvist in the home match against VfL Osnabrück, which finished as a 2–2 draw.

+In June 2023, Großer signed for recently relegated 3.
+Liga club Arminia Bielefeld.